Equality plan for the Royal Danish Library

 We carry out the statutory psychological workplace assessment, and employee satisfaction surveys are undertaken every 1½ years to monitor well-being.
 The results can form the basis for targeted initiatives as needed.

-In addition, we endeavor to follow developments through monitoring gender-disaggregated data in the following areas:
+In addition, we endeavour to follow developments through monitoring gender-disaggregated data in the following areas:

 In 2023, statements of the above gender-disaggregated data will be presented to the library's management.
 This is done with a view to being able to launch targeted initiatives either at department or area level in the event of any challenges.